hosilva/physrev_mplstyle/README.md

 <img src="/figs/example.png" width=75%>
 </p>

-You can now use this image in a `tex` document.
+We can now use this image in a `tex` document.
 Usually, my `documentclass` has:

 ```tex
 \documentclass[aps, 10pt, prd,